UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 ### Submission

-You will submit a zipped directory containing your script, `upload.py`, plus an updated `requirements.txt` if you installed any packages.
+You will submit a zipped directory containing your script, `upload.py`, plus a  `pipfile` since you used magic.
 You will also include the screenshot of the STICs homepage and your audit log.

 Audit logs are stored in as JSON files in a `.gz` zip archive in the bucket that you created.
 Within this bucket, these logs are organized in a directory hierarchy by date, region, and a few other factors (see [this documentation page](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-find-log-files.html)).
 You'll need to download all of your CloudTrail logs from this bucket for the us-east-1 region.
 You can use the `aws s3` command to sync this directory to your local filesystem.
 You'll need to configure